TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 7/2 Samuel 7.16.md

 ---

-And thy house and thy kingdom shall be made sure for ever before thee: thy throne shall be established for ever.
+Your house and your kingdom shall be made sure forever before you.
+Your throne shall be established forever."'"